NWChemEx/TensorWrapper/docs/source/developer/design/expression.rst

    - For expressions which involve more than one term, this notation may be ambiguous (TODO: add an example when I can recall how it's ambiguous).
+   - Can "put the summation signs back in" to remove ambiguity.
    - Math operations include: addition, subtraction, scaling, multiplication, and division.
 The latter is missing from a number of existing tensor libraries.